persisshah/Hospital-Management-System/README.md

 # Hospital-Management-System
-A simple information management system for small hospital (short project).
+A simple information management system for small hospital (short project). also

 * Developed using Java.
 * Built three important roles like Admin, Doctor and Receptionist.